 - Log in to the Cloud Control Panel.

-- In the Servers section, click SSH Keys.
+- From the Servers menu, select SSH Keys.

 - Click Add Public Key.

 - Enter a key name to remind you which computer this key is for; for example, Work Laptop.